labex-labs/open-source-labs/flask/flask-tutorial/lab-project-layout/step3.md

-# Create the Flask Application
+# Create a Basic Flask App

-Create a simple Flask application in a file named `hello.py` using the following code:
+Create a simple Flask application in a file named `hello.py`.

 ```python
 # hello.py